My Boyfriends' Dogs

 My Boyfriends' Dogs is a 2014 American made-for-television comedy film directed by Terry Ingram, written by Jon Maas and Gary Goldstein, and based on the Dandi Daley Mackall novel of the same name.
 The film stars Erika Christensen as Bailey Daley, with Teryl Rothery, Emily Holmes, Jeremy Guilbaut, Joyce DeWitt, and Michael Kopsa.
 It was broadcast on the Hallmark Channel in the United States on October 18, 2014.

 Plot

-The owners of a small diner are surprised one rainy evening when, just after closing, a young woman (Christensen) wearing a wedding dress – with three dogs in tow – begs to come into their restaurant.
-What follows is her retelling of how she arrived at this curious junction in her life and how, through the search for the right man, she ended up as a runaway bride with three dogs.
+The owners of a small diner are surprised at closing time when a woman (Christensen) in a wedding dress arrives with 3 dogs and begs to come into the restaurant.
+What follows is her retelling of how she arrived at this junction in her life and how, through the search for the right man, she ended up as a runaway bride with three dogs.

 Summary

 Bailey (Erika Christensen) meets Wade (Jesse Hutch), who has a dog named Adam, a golden retriever.
 She also meets Cole (Tyron Leitso), who owns Cole's Pet Stop.
 She meets Jonathan (Oliver Rice) at an art gallery; he has a dog named Eve, a dalmatian.

 Bailey and Amber (Emily Holmes) meet Eric (Jeremy Guilbaut) at yoga class.
 Eric teaches Bailey how to golf.
 Eric's mother picks a dog called "Shih-Tzu".
 Bailey named Eric's dog Shirley after her sister.
 Bailey now has three dogs of her own.

 Eric and Bailey get married but Bailey decides to run away with her dogs.
 She can't find the right guy for her.
 Nikki tells Bailey her stories: she works at a restaurant waiting for her prince charming walking through the door.
 Cole is sitting with a book every night.